WebAssembly/memory64/proposals/memory64/Overview.md

 currently existing instructions to allow 64-bit indexes.

-In addition, in order to support source languages with 64-bit pointer width, this proposal also extends indirect function tables to allow 64-bit indexes.
-This addition was made during phase 3 of the proposal and we refer to this addition as table64.
+In addition, in order to support source languages with 64-bit pointer width, this proposal also extends tables to allow 64-bit indexes.
+This addition was made during phase 3 of the proposal and we refer to this addition as "table64".

 ### Implementation Status